Characterizing the stabilization size for semi-implicit Fourier-spectral method to phase field equations

 \item General phase field models (possibly) with higher order dissipations.
 In \cite{CJPWW14}, the authors considered the sixth order scalar model

 where $W(u)=\frac 14 (u^2-1)^2$ and $\eta>0$ is a given constant.
 This equation arises in the modeling of pore formation in functionalized polymers \cite{GJXCP12}.
 The numerical experiments in \cite{CJPWW14} used implicit time stepping together with Newton's method at each time step.
 From our point of view it will be interesting to use the numerical schemes similar to \eqref{semi_e1} and establish the corresponding stability and error convergence results.
-In a similar vein one can also consider the volume-preserving vector CH model in the same paper (see equation (7) in \cite{CJPWW14}) and also the nonlinear diffusion model in \cite{BJL11}.
+In a similar vein one can also consider the volume-preserving vector CH model in the same paper (see (7) in \cite{CJPWW14}) and also the nonlinear diffusion model in \cite{BJL11}.
 Yet another possibility is to study the model with general \emph{fractional} dissipation which is already mentioned in the introduction of \cite{LQT14}.
-Also one can extend our analysis to the phase-fields models of two-phase complex fluids (see \cite{SY14} for a pioneering study in this direction).
-In any case a first step in the analysis is to establish similar results as in \cite{LQT14}.
+Also one can extend our analysis to the phase fields models of two-phase complex fluids (see \cite{SY14} for a pioneering study in this direction).
+In any case a first step in the analysis is to establish similar results to \cite{LQT14}.

 \end{itemize} The above list is certainly not exhaustive.
 For example we did not include the analysis of the Allen-Cahn model which will be quite similar to the CH case from our point of view.
 To keep the presentation simple we leave out the case of dimensions $d=1$ and $d=3$ which can be similarly handled.
+It is a quite interesting problem to extend our analysis to the model considered in \cite{SB11} where an additional forcing term is present.
 One can also consider generalizing the analysis herein to finite difference schemes and even some hybrid schemes.
 In \cite{LQT14p1} we will introduce a completely new approach to tackle some of these problems.
 Another direction is to consider the phase field models with stochastic noises.
 One can introduce similar numerical stabilization techniques as in the deterministic case and prove stability and convergence in these settings.
 We plan to investigate these problems in the future.